fairlearn/fairlearn/docs/user_guide/mitigation/postprocessing.rst

 constraint, one typically needs to randomize between two thresholds.

-To illustrate its behavior, let's examine what this looks like with demographic parity as the fairness constraint.
+To illustrate its behavior, let's examine what this looks like with true positive rate parity as the fairness constraint.

 .. plot::
    :context: close-figs